 Honors-Augmented Courses.
 In some cases where regular honors sections of courses cannot be made available, the faculty agrees to offer honors-augmented courses.
 These are regular courses open to all students in which the professor has agreed to engage in special projects with honors students for honors credit.Honors-augmented courses are arranged in advance by the University Honors Office and placed on the course schedule.
 They are indicated by Course Name—Hon or Course Name—Honors.

 Individual Honors-Augmented Courses.
 The Individual Honors-Augmented Course Contract gives honor students additional opportunities to enrich course requirements in their majors and earn honors credits towards the Honors Medallion.
 Honor students may earn up to eight (8) individual honors-augmented credit hours in 2000-4000 level, non-honors courses in their major by contracting with faculty to complete additional work in the courses.
 To earn individual honors-augmented credit, the honor student and faculty member must complete a contract within the first two weeks of the semester.
-The guidelines and contract for individual honors- augmented courses can be found on the Honors Program Blackboard.
+Click this link for the guidelines and contract for individual honors- augmented courses.
+The guidelines can also be found on the Honors Program Blackboard.

 Honors Directed Individual Study.
 Honors students may earn credit hours by registering to work with individual faculty.
 To learn more about this opportunity click on the following link: WHAT IS A DIS?
 Click on the following link to access Honors DIS guidelines and application: Honors DIS Guidelines and Application.
 The application is a "fillable" PDF; please type all information, print and submit signed application to the University Honors office (UCA 3600).

 DEADLINE: the DIS application is due no later than the FOURTH day of classes of the semester for which the student will register for Honors DIS credit.